Your Search for the Magical Sustainable Weight Loss Diet

 You may be starting to piece together the puzzle about what makes a diet "magical."
 Many strategies can work, according to the clinical trials.
 Is there any such thing as 1 magical diet?

-No. There is no 1 diet that will work best for everyone all the time.
-Every diet is simply a strategy to help reduce calorie intake in a sustainable way.
-If that way happens to be compatible with your preferences and lifestyle, then it will be magical for you!
+No. No one diet will work best for everyone all the time.
+Every diet is simply a strategy to help sustainably reduce calorie intake.
+If that way is compatible with your preferences and lifestyle, then it will be magical for you!

 What this means is, if you have followed a diet in the past and it has helped you lose weight, you may want to start there.
 Unless something major about your health or lifestyle has changed, it is likely to work again.
 As the saying goes, "If it isn't broken, don't fix it."

-Just because you regained weight after a certain diet does not mean the diet didn’t work.
-If you have a tendency to gain weight, following a diet for a while doesn’t change that.
-If you stopped following a diet, it’s fair that the diet would stop working.
-But that does not mean it won’t start working again when you pick it back up.
+Just because you regained weight after a certain diet does not mean the diet didn't work.
+If you tend to gain weight, following a diet for a while doesn't change that.
+If you stopped following a diet, it's fair that the diet would stop working.
+But that does not mean it won't start working again when you pick it back up.

 Factoring in your preferences and lifestyle

 This also means that if a new diet approach sounds appealing to you, there may be an important reason.
-It may be that it is in line with your dietary preferences.
-Or it may mean that it fits well into your lifestyle.
+It may be in line with your dietary preferences.
+Or it may fit well into your lifestyle.
 In that case, as long as it is nutritionally sound and dietitian approved, give it a try!

 Join the conversation